AI 3D comparisons

 For image to STL

 Choose Image3D if you want to upload an image, preview a 3D result in the browser, choose an STL print size, and download a slicer-ready format to inspect.
-Choose Meshy if your STL workflow is part of an API-driven pipeline or you also want Meshy's printability analysis and repair endpoints.
+Consider Meshy only if your STL workflow is part of an API-driven pipeline or you also need Meshy's printability analysis and repair endpoints.

 For image to GLB or Shopify

 Choose Image3D if a small ecommerce team wants a practical GLB from a product image and a quick visual preview.
-Choose Meshy if you need API generation, plugin workflows, or a larger creative pipeline around the same GLB output.
+Consider Meshy only if you need API generation, plugin workflows, or a larger creative pipeline around the same GLB output.

 For game asset blockouts

 Choose Image3D if you need fast placeholder props, concept blockouts, or textured ideas that can be reviewed quickly.
-Choose Meshy if the team needs remesh controls, plugin workflows, animation-related features, or more pipeline integration.
+Consider Meshy only if the team needs remesh controls, plugin workflows, animation-related features, or more pipeline integration.

 For API or production integration

-Choose Meshy if a developer needs documented API access today.
 Choose Image3D if the main user is a creator, maker, marketer, or store owner working directly in a browser rather than building a backend integration.
+Consider Meshy only if a developer needs documented API access today.

 For beginners

 Choose Image3D if the next step should be obvious: upload, generate, preview, export.
-Choose Meshy if the beginner is willing to learn a broader platform because they may later need API, plugins, animation, or team workflows.
+Consider Meshy only if the beginner is willing to learn a broader platform because they may later need API, plugins, animation, or team workflows.

 Honest limitations